hash-saurabhjain/credit-suisse-assignment/README.md

 I was unsure as to how the program should deal with displaying the database values back to you for evaluation, so I write output in mentioned text files.

-I added some sample tests to the program but I didn't have the time to fully finish all of them.
+I added some few tests to the program.

+Please refer code coverage at "target/site/jacoco/index.html"